-In an uncertain economy, you may hope to find a lasting career that does not require a long-term educational commitment, and wonder whether you can get an Associate’s degree in accounting.
-If you’re interested in this field, obtaining an Associate’s degree is the first step and an excellent way to break into this rewarding and crucial industry.
-Forbes reports that earning an Associate’s degree in accounting can enable you to change your career or get started in a new one in two years or less.
+In an uncertain economy, you may hope to find a lasting career that does not require a long-term educational commitment, and wonder whether you can get an associate’s degree in accounting.
+If you’re interested in this field, obtaining an associate’s degree is the first step and an excellent way to break into this rewarding and crucial industry.
+Earning an associate’s degree in accounting can enable you to change your career or get started in a new one in two years or less.

-Earning an Associate’s degree will typically take one to two years for full-time students and somewhat longer for those students choosing a part-time educational route.
+Earning an associate’s degree will typically take one to two years for full-time students and somewhat longer for those students choosing a part-time educational route.
 Programs are available in both traditional on-campus and online formats.
 Business, technical and community colleges all offer a selection of accounting concentrations.
 They are generally structured for students who want a more conventional approach to learning and are looking to benefit from the social aspects of school and from face-to-face interaction with instructors.
 Online accounting courses are abundant and afford students the flexibility to balance work and family obligations with educational goals.
-It is important to find a program that is accredited through state and national agencies to obtain the highest standards for a quality education.
-Check out 10 Best Online Accounting Schools for more information.
+It is important to find a program that is accredited through state and national agencies to obtain the highest standards for quality education.

 Many organizations encourage staff members to obtain additional training through employee scholarship programs.
 By taking advantage of these academic opportunities, advanced career levels can be achieved without additional expense to the employee.

 The earning potential for an accounting graduate with an associate’s degree depends on a few factors.
 One primary factor is the student’s career specialization.
 Other deciding factors include location, work experience and professional skills.
 In general, a college graduate with an associate’s degree can expect to earn $836 per week, according to the U.S. Bureau of Labor Statistics.
 Workers with only a high school diploma earn a median weekly salary of $712, so an associate’s degree could increase yearly earnings by around $6,500.